NoahBres/LearnRoadRunner/docs/drive-constants.md

 public static final PIDCoefficients MOTOR_VELO_PID = null;
 ```

 **`RUN_USING_ENCODER`** indicates whether or not you want to utilize the `RUN_USING_ENCODER` [RunMode](https://ftc-tricks.com/dc-motors/) built into the FTC SDK.
 This makes use of the onboard velocity PID, allowing you to control the motor via velocity rather than "power" (voltage).
-Setting this value to true will automatically set all the motor to use this velocity controlled mode. `RUN_USING_ENCODER` can only be utilized if you are using drive train encoders.
+Setting this value to true will automatically set all the motors to use this velocity controlled mode. `RUN_USING_ENCODER` can only be utilized if you are using drive train encoders.
 Set this value to `false` if you are not using drive encoders.

 **`MOTOR_VELO_PID`** will store the PID values you will use.
 The default PID values are tuned based on the motors free-spinning without any load.
 The default values will be too low for a drive train.
 Leave this at `null` for now.
 We will set these values later.